Equivalence of residual entropy of hexagonal and cubic ices from tensor network methods: Variational tensor network method for the residual entropy

 By approximately contracting these 2D tensor network, one can evaluate the cost function and its gradient and subsequently perform variational optimization.
-In the following, we employ the split corner transfer matrix renormalization group (split-CTMRG) method \cite{Xu2025,naumann_2025} to contract the multi-layer network in Eq.~\eqref{eqn: residual entropy iPEPS expression} and Eq.~\eqref{eqn: gradient expression}.
+In the following, we employ the split-CTMRG method \cite{Xu2025,naumann_2025} to contract the multilayer network in Eqs.~\eqref{eqn: residual entropy iPEPS expression} and~\eqref{eqn: gradient expression}.

 Let us briefly introduce this method.
-As shown in Fig.~\ref{Fig:Variational scheme}(b) and Fig.~\ref{Fig:Variational scheme}(d), the central idea is to compress the triple-layer network into a multi-site, single-layer network composed by the local tensors $\{A,O,\overline{A}\}$, while avoiding the direct contraction over the physical indices between each layer.
-The resulting infinite single-layer network is approximated by a set of corner transfer matrix (CTM) environment tensors, including the corner tensors $\{C_{i}\}$ and the edge tensors $\{T^{\text{ket}}_{i}\},\{T^{\text{int}}_{i}\}, \{T^{\text{bra}}_{i}\}$ where $(i=1\sim 4)$, corresponding to the ket/int/bra layers of the triple-layer structure, respectively.
-These environment tensors are obtained by iteratively absorbing the local tensors $\{A,O,\overline{A}\}$ and applying truncations via projectors.
+As shown in Figs.~\ref{Fig:Variational scheme}(b) and~\ref{Fig:Variational scheme}(d), the central idea is to compress the triple-layer network into a multi-site, single-layer network comprised by the local tensors $\{A,O,\overline{A}\}$, while avoiding the direct contraction over the physical indices between each layer.
+The resulting infinite single-layer network is approximated by a set of corner transfer matrix (CTM) environment tensors, including the corner tensors $ \{C_{i}\}$ and the edge tensors $\{T^{\text{ket}}_{i}\},\{T^{\text{int} }_{i}\}, \{T^{\text{bra}}_{i}\}$ where $(i=1-4)$, corresponding to the ket/int/bra layers of the triple-layer structure, respectively.
+These environment tensors are obtained by iteratively absorbing the local tensors $ \{A,O,\overline{A}\}$ and applying truncations via projectors.
 Further details of the algorithm can be found in Ref.~\cite{Xu2025}.
-Once the CTM tensors are converged, two contraction terms shown in Fig.~\ref{Fig:Variational scheme}(a) and (b), involved in calculating residual entropy and the corresponding gradient, can be calculated as depicted in Fig.~\ref{Fig:Variational scheme}(c) and (d).
+Once the CTM tensors are converged, two contraction terms shown in Figs.~\ref {Fig:Variational scheme}(a) and ~\ref{Fig:Variational scheme}(c), involved in calculating residual entropy and the corresponding gradient, can be calculated as depicted in Figs.~\ref{Fig:Variational scheme}(b) and~\ref{Fig:Variational scheme}(d).
 Compared to the traditional variational tensor network approaches, the split-CTMRG method exploits the internal structure of the triple-layer network, thereby reducing computational cost and enabling the optimization of iPEPS with larger bond dimension $D$ and correspondingly more accurate estimates of the residual entropy.